 Between 1945 and 1961 Bob served as a piper with the Band when the foundations were laid for the great success of the future decades.
-At the conclusion of his piping career Bob assumed the position of Drum Major of the Band, a position he has continued to hold to this day.
-As Drum Major, Bob Semple has made an indelible stamp on the character of the Hawthorn City Pipe Band and on the pipe band fraternity as a whole.
-He has won the Victorian Champions Drum Majors’ Title on 24 out of a possible 28 occasions.
+At the conclusion of his piping career Bob assumed the position of Drum Major of the Band, a position he continued to hold until he passed away.
+As Drum Major, Bob Semple made an indelible stamp on the character of the Hawthorn City Pipe Band and on the pipe band fraternity as a whole.
+He won the Victorian Champions Drum Majors’ Title on 24 out of a possible 28 occasions.
 At the national level he has won the Australian Title no fewer than seven times.

 In 1977 Bob Semple was elected principal of the Dress & Drill Panel of the Australian Federation of Pipe Band Associations.
 He continued to be re-elected until his retirement in 1987.
 When not competing he was regularly called upon as the most highly regarded Dress & Drill Judge in Australia.
 In 1983 Bob was awarded the B.E.M. for his services to pipe bands, and in 1990 was the inaugural winner of the Sir Rupert Hamer Perpetual Trophy for outstanding service to the pipe band community.

 Bob continued to regularly attend band practices until he passed away.